- Many beneficial compounds are found solely in Manuka honey, including MGO, Leptosperin, and others.

 At Manukora, we hope to provide some peace of mind when it comes to where your Manuka honey comes from.
 So, let’s take a look at the three main ways you can verify that your honey is real and true Manuka honey from New Zealand.

 Why Is It Important To Use Real Honey?

-Real, unprocessed, raw honey can offer many benefits, which is why honey has become increasingly popular as people move toward more healthful foods.
-However, your body won't reap those same benefits from adulterated honey, especially when it comes to Manuka honey.
+Real, unprocessed, raw honey has many nutrients that offer plenty of health benefits.
+This is why honey has become increasingly popular in recent years.
+However, your body won't reap the same benefits from adulterated honey, especially when it comes to Manuka honey.

-Additionally, pure honey is mother nature's natural sweetener and is commonly used as an alternative to artificial sweeteners, sugars, and corn syrups.
+Additionally, pure honey is Mother Nature's natural sweetener.
+It’s commonly used as an alternative to artificial sweeteners, sugars, and corn syrups.

-Unfortunately, because raw honey has become such a desired alternative to processed sweeteners, some manufacturers do what they can to get as much “honey” out there as possible, which can mean preservatives and other additives not quite found in nature.
+Unfortunately, because raw honey has become such a desired alternative to processed sweeteners, some manufacturers do what they can to get as much “honey” out there as possible, which can mean the addition of preservatives and other additives.

 Not-so-real honey is commonly mixed with glucose, dextrose, molasses, added sugar, sugar syrup, and invert sugar to boost the sweetness or make up for lower levels of real honey in the formula.

 Many types of honey also use heat in their processing, which depletes the nutrients found in real and raw honey.
 In other words, “fake” honey ends up being packed with tons of sugar and not many nutritious compounds — not exactly the health-boost many are looking for.
 So, how can you tell if you have the fake or real stuff?